 - The easier it is for customers to communicate with you, the more highly they will regard you.

 - Honesty and integrity in your use of social media are paramount.
-Break your customers? trust in these key areas and your reputation will be damaged.
+If you lose the trust of customers on these public platforms, your reputation will be damaged.

 Network with peers

-- Social media networking opportunities allow you to more easily keep existing relationships warm without leaving your desk.
+- Social media networking allows you to more easily keep existing relationships warm without leaving your desk.

 - You can keep in touch with all parts of your supply chain in a relatively informal environment.

 - You can source new suppliers more effectively by using word-of-mouth recommendations through social media.
 Many businesses also use social media as a recruitment tool.

 2. Social media platforms

 - Twitter allows instant, public communication.
 You can publish short comments and links to web pages, blogs and images.
 This allows people to publicly respond, encouraging conversation.
 By providing links you can boost traffic to your website.
 You can also retweet posts that grab your attention.

 - Twitter allows you to build up a network of followers and in turn to follow people that you want to connect with.
 It’s a place to show your best side - sharing knowledge, responding to comments or queries and building relationships.